 365 Penguins - learn what it takes to care for a colony of penguins while you practice all types of math concepts.

-How Much Is a Million? - for kids who are ready for really big numbers,
+How Much Is a Million? - for kids who are ready for really big numbers.

-There are a few great authors and series that I like to use when discussing concepts such as multiplication, fractions, geometry, etc. Once the kids find an author or series they enjoy, we find a variety of books that discuss the various mathmatical ideas.
+There are a few great authors and series that I like to use when discussing concepts such as multiplication, fractions, geometry, etc.

 Greg Tang has written quite a few books that integrate math concepts.
-One of the things we love about his stories is the math is presenting in a variety of word problems so kids quickly begin to see that math doesn't always look like an equation.
+One of the things we love about his stories is the math is presented in a variety of word problems so kids quickly begin to see that math doesn't always look like an equation.
 A few that we enjoy include: